03 9890 4333

 DO NOT DRIVE YOURSELF TO YOUR APPOINTMENT – please ask someone to drive and accompany you to the clinic instead.
-During your visit, dilating drops will be applied to your eyes to allow us to examine your retina.
-These drops blur your vision and increase sensitivity to glare.
-You will not be able to drive safely for 4 to 6 hours afterwards.
+During your visit, you may require a procedure that results in blurred vision and/or increased sensitivity to glare.
+In these situations, you will not be able to drive safely after your appointment.

 Our clinic is a 20-minute walk from Bayswater train station.
 The Route 753 bus departs from Bayswater train station and stops very close to Melbourne Eastern Healthcare.